alrawi/badthings-tools/dynamic_analysis/README.md

-# Dynamic Analysis Using Full System Emulation
+# Dynamic Analysis Using Full-System Emulation
-The dynamic analysis is built using Qemu 4.1.1 and BuildRoot 2.
+The dynamic analyzer is built using Qemu 4.1.1 and BuildRoot 2.
 We have created six different Linux enviornment for ARM, MIPS, MIPS-EL, SPARC, PPC, and SH4.
 We have packaged them using Docker to simplify their setup and usage.

 ## Quick Start
-First thing you want to do is go over to Dropbox folder and download the docker images here:
+The first thing you want to do is go over to the Dropbox folder and download the docker images here:

 ```
 https://www.dropbox.com/sh/llgvodpe545pu0m/AAAreuO7q4GOcTRWHRBd9Z9ta?dl=0